Analysis | Baffled By Brexit? How to Follow the Latest Showdown

 Yes, but there are still major obstacles.
 At least for now, there isn’t a majority in Parliament behind proposals to hold a second referendum.
 Corbyn has come out in favor of another plebiscite, but with reservations.
 May was adamant that a re-vote would undermine faith in democracy and rip the country apart -- a view many share.
 In any case, it’s not clear what the result of a re-run would be -- or even what question would be put to voters.
 Polls indicate that voters are now more in favor of remaining in the EU than leaving, but that’s what surveys showed last time, too.
 The U.K. does have the legal right to cancel the divorce by revoking the Article 50 notification that triggered the exit process -- but doing that without a referendum would be political dynamite.

-To contact the reporters on this story: Tim Ross in London at tross54@bloomberg.net;Robert Hutton in London at rhutton1@bloomberg.net
+To contact the reporter on this story: Flavia Krause-Jackson in London at fjackson@bloomberg.net

-To contact the editor responsible for this story: Flavia Krause-Jackson at fjackson@bloomberg.net
+To contact the editors responsible for this story: Leah Harrison Singer at lharrison@bloomberg.net, Andrew Davis

 ©2019 Bloomberg L.P.